Robust solutions of uncertain mixed-integer linear programs using decomposition techniques: Illustrative example

 where ${\bfg c}=(3\;3)^T$, ${\bfg A}=\left( \right)$, and ${\bf b}=(7\;7)^T$.
 The only uncertain parameters are those of matrix ${\bfg A}$ so that their expected values are equal to their nominal values and the variance-covariance matrix associated with each constraint (\ref{eq.inconsF1IllusEx}) and (\ref{eq.inconsF2IllusEx}) are, respectively:

-Figure~\ref{EjemploIlustrativo1Editado} (panel top-left) shows the graphical illustration of the problem (\ref{eq.fobjIllusEx})-(\ref{integralityIE}).
+Figure~\ref{EjemploIlustrativo1Editado} (panel left) shows the graphical illustration of the problem (\ref{eq.fobjIllusEx})-(\ref{integralityIE}).
 The feasible region of the nominal problem is defined by the two gray constraints, while the black lines are contours associated with different values of the objective function.
 Note that its value is higher inside the unfeasible region.
-The gray and light gray shadows are indeed 1000 different realizations of the uncertain constraints, and it can be observed that assuming as optimal solution the values given by the nominal parameters (light gray circle ($\hat x_1,\hat x_2$)), this point is unfeasible for many realizations of the uncertain constraints.
+The gray and light gray shadows are indeed 1000 different realizations of the uncertain constraints, and it can be observed that given the optimal solution (white circle ($\hat x_1,\hat x_2$)), this point is unfeasible for many realizations of the uncertain constraints.

 The RC of problem (\ref{eq.fobjIllusEx})-(\ref{integralityIE}) using \citep{Ben-TalN:99} formulation is: